harshita2201301024/obsidian/data/Office Work/Register a Dubai Mainland CB.md

 As a service center agent, I want to be able to register a new corporate body, so that it is added to the license members and CB legal rep IID profiles.

 1. Display sidenav and subnav - 3
-	1. Give Permissioning to Corporate Body, which user it should be visiable - 2
+<mark style="background: #FFF3A3A6;">	1.
+Give Permissioning to Corporate Body, which user it should be visiable - 2      </mark>
 	Total : 5 Hours
 2. Display the listing of company location - 4
 	1. Clicking on listing can open search popup or skip it - 2